PaddlePaddle/PaddleDetection/README_en.md

 - **Rich Models**
 PaddleDetection provides rich of models, including **100+ pre-trained models** such as **object detection**, **instance segmentation**, **face detection** etc. It covers a variety of **global competition champion** schemes.

-- **Use Concisely**
+- **Highly Flexible:**
-Modular design, decouple each network component, developers easily build and try various detection models and optimization strategies, quickly get high-performance, customized algorithm.
+Components are designed to be modular.
+Model architectures, as well as data preprocess pipelines and optimization strategies, can be easily customized with simple configuration changes.

-- **Getting Through End to End**
+- **Production Ready:**
 From data augmentation, constructing models, training, compression, depolyment, get through end to end, and complete support for multi-architecture, multi-device deployment for **cloud and edge device**.

 - **High Performance:**
 Based on the high performance core of PaddlePaddle, advantages of training speed and memory occupation are obvious.
-Support FP16 training, support multi-machine training.
+FP16 training and multi-machine training are supported as well.

 #### Overview of Kit Structures